anjli20/UAE_cancer_dataset_audit/README.md

-# Auditing a Healthcare ML Dataset
+# Auditing a UAE Healthcare ML Dataset

 A methodology study on the UAE Cancer Patient dataset (10,000 patients, 21 features).
 An initial model predicting patient outcomes reached 63% accuracy.
 After auditing the pipeline, three flaws were found — target leakage, a time-dependent label,